 They can choose from various degree options like:

-- Associates – An associate degree is an undergraduate degree awarded after a course of post-secondary study for two to three years.
+- Associate – An associate degree is an undergraduate degree awarded by a community college after a two to three-year course of post-secondary study.

 - Bachelor’s – A bachelor’s degree is an undergraduate degree awarded after a course of study for over four years.